dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/Challenge_Projects/1-Spellcheker/README.md

      * @param    searchWord
      */
     public boolean search(String searchWord) {

+        // Convert to lowercase
+        String lower = searchWord.toLowerCase()

-        // Use the contains method of HashSet to check if this.words contains searchWord }
+        // Use the contains method of HashSet to check if this.words contains lower

+    }